 Sustainable Australia is sometimes asked how our community party differs from The Greens party.
 Apart from Sustainable Australia being a party of the political centre, a further fundamental difference is our strong view that Australia cannot secure a healthy environment without a meaningful sustainable population policy.
 If we are to lower our total environmental impact, as we must, we need to both lower our per capita environmental impact, and stabilise population.
-Like climate change, we need to 'think global, act local'.
+Like climate change, we need to 'think global, act local' on population.

-See 'Closing the sustainability loop' by our party founder William Bourke: CLICK HERE
+Also see 'Closing the sustainability loop' by our party founder William Bourke: CLICK HERE

 Australia should prioritise ecological sustainability and better protect, manage and restore its fragile and unique natural environment, not only for the health and wellbeing of the humans and biodiversity within it, but for its own intrinsic worth.